Paul Ryan's charms fall flat in Irish homeland

 "I find there is a kind of mild embarrassment on the half of Irish Americans who are Republicans," she said.
 "They would all have originally have been Democrats, so the question is when did they change.
 Was it when they got a few dollars?"

-The Republicans' strongest card among Irish Catholics is their social conservatism, something used by Ronald Reagan, the most successful Republican in mobilising the Irish vote.
+The Republicans' strongest card among Irish Catholics is their social conservatism, something used by Ronald Reagan, the most successful Republican in mobilizing the Irish vote.

 But Ryan and Romney are facing an election where social issues have not been dominant.